 Learning from Feedback: Evidence from New Ventures

-This paper studies how early stage entrepreneurs respond to negative feedback about the quality of their ventures, with a focus on heterogeneity in responsiveness.
-The data consist of application and judging information linked to outcomes for 4,328 new ventures in 87 competitions.
-In 34 of the competitions, founders are privately informed of their relative rank.
+This paper studies how early stage entrepreneurs respond to negative feedback about the quality of their ventures using data from new venture competitions.
+In some competitions, founders are privately informed of their relative rank but did not know there would be feedback ex-ante.
 The empirical strategy compares lower and higher ranked losers across competitions in which they did and did not observe their standing.
 Receiving negative feedback increases average venture abandonment by 13 percent.
-Among other results, I show that responsiveness is higher when the signal is more precise, the venture is riskier or less mature, and the founder is a woman.
-The effect appears to reflect feedback regarding the “business” aspects of a startup, rather than the quality of its technology.
+Differences in responsiveness – for example, in venture risk, venture maturity, and signal precision – are consistent with particular theories about entrepreneurship, including the importance of experimentation.

 Keywords: Entrepreneurship, Learning

 JEL Classification: G24, G4, L1, L2, L26, O3